marcobonici/marcobonici.github.io/blog/autodiff.md

 \end{equation}

 Quite easy, isn't it?
-What are the pros and cons?
+What are the advantages of this approach?
 - ✅ High precision, since derivatives are analytical
-- ✅ Work with arbitrary functions
+- ✅ As long as you have an analytical expression for the input function, this approach works

+However, this approach has several drawbacks
-- ❌ Need to be coded
+- ❌ Need to be coded and error prone
-- ❌ Error prone
-- ❌ For complicated functions, the derivative may not have a maneageable analyical expression
+- ❌ For complicated functions, the derivative may not have a maneageable analytical expression
-- ❌ Not efficient when there are a lot of input and output parameters
+- ❌ Poor scaling: if you have $N$ input and $M$ output, it scales as $\mathcal{O}(N\times M)$
+- ❌ We don't always have an analytical functions to differentiate.
+If we consider the numerical solution of Differential Equations, we dont have an analytical solution.

+Some of these problems can be alleviated with the next approach: finite difference derivatives.

+## Finite difference derivatives

+## Forward algorithmic differentiation

 ## Backward algorithmic differentiation
 In this part, I'll show a different approach to compute gradient: backward automatic